aieslab/aieslab.github.io/_projects/opportunity_building_ontology.md

 ## What We're Doing

-Our AI agents need to reason about buildings—understanding that a VAV box is fed by an AHU, which is served by a chiller, and that a fault in one affects the others.
-Current tagging (Haystack) is too flat for this.
-We're exploring richer ontologies.
+Our AI agents need to understand building systems.
+When a room is too hot, the agent should know that the VAV box connects to an AHU, which connects to a chiller, and that the problem could be anywhere in that chain.
+Right now we use Haystack tags, which are basically flat key-value pairs.
+It works for organizing data but not for reasoning.

-Areas of interest:
+We're testing Brick Schema and graph databases to see if richer structure actually helps:
-- Brick Schema for semantic relationships
+- Semantic relationships between equipment
-- Graph databases for queryable knowledge
-- Ontology patterns that support LLM reasoning
+- System hierarchies and dependencies
+- Control sequences and operating modes
-- Extensions for Southeast Asian building practices
+- Extensions for Southeast Asian building types (different HVAC approaches)

-## Current State
+## Current Reality

-Using Project Haystack for basic tagging.
-Works for data organization but doesn't support the kind of reasoning we need for autonomous agents.
+Using Haystack tags at most sites.
+It's simple and works for data organization, but when the agent needs to reason about "what affects what," we're stuck writing custom logic for every building.

-## What You'd Work On
+## What You'd Actually Do

-- Evaluate Brick, Haystack, RealEstateCore for LLM compatibility
+- Compare Brick Schema, Haystack, and RealEstateCore on real buildings
+- Build graph database schemas that agents can actually query
+- Test if structured ontologies help LLM reasoning or just add complexity
-- Design schema extensions for our use cases
+- Design schema extensions for our specific use cases
-- Implement graph database architectures
-- Build query interfaces for agent integration
-- Contribute to open-source ontology standards
+- Contribute back to open standards if we find something useful

-## Open Questions
+## Real Questions

-- Which ontology patterns best support LLM reasoning about building systems?
+- Does semantic structure actually improve agent reasoning, or is it just overhead?
-- How do we represent temporal relationships (schedules, sequences)?
+- How do we represent temporal patterns (schedules, sequences, seasons)?
-- What query patterns enable efficient multi-hop inference?
+- Can we build ontologies that work across different building types without becoming unusable?
+- What happens when the real building doesn't match the model?

-## Who We're Looking For
+## Who We Need

-Someone with semantic web or knowledge engineering background.
-Experience with RDF, OWL, SPARQL, or graph databases.
-Interest in how structure affects AI reasoning.
+Someone with knowledge graphs or semantic web experience.
+RDF, OWL, SPARQL, or graph databases (Neo4j).
+You should care about whether formalism helps or just makes things complicated.